onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Transparency as a service

-Eradicate hypocrisy & double standards
-No more frame control, no more double standards
+Eradicate hypocrisy & double standards hypocrisy festers when there's incoherence & inconsistency & lack of integrity No more frame control, no more double standards

 You don’t want to be a useful idiot